Asabeneh/30-Days-Of-Python/25_Day/25_pandas.md

-As you can see the csv file has three rows:Gender, Height and Weight.
+As you can see the csv file has three rows: Gender, Height and Weight.
 But we don't know the number of rows.
 Let's use shape meathod.

 ```python